Archive for July, 2005

 Alaa Al Aswany’s The Yacoubian Building

-yacoubian.jpg Alaa Al Aswany’s The Yacoubian Building comes to us sheathed in the kind of hype that is reserved for Da Vinci clones: the bestselling novel in the Arab world for two years running; the screen adaptation is the highest-budget Arabic-language movie ever made; the real-life residents of the Yacoubian have threatened lawsuits; and so on.
-It isn’t the kind of book one would expect to see translated into English (Lord knows we have enough commercial fiction in the States).
-Which is why it’s such an interesting book.
+Alaa Al Aswany’s The Yacoubian Building comes to us sheathed in the kind of hype usually reserved for Da Vinci clones: it is the bestselling novel in the Arab world for two years running; the screen adaptation is the highest-budget Arabic-language movie ever made; and the real-life residents of the Yacoubian have threatened lawsuits.

 The ten-story building of the title, like its namesake in Cairo, was built in 1934 by an Armenian businessman.
 It’s a beautifully designed building, we are told, with balconies “decorated with Greek faces,” marble corridors, and a Schindler elevator.
 It became home to Cairo’s rich and powerful when it opened.
 Things changed after the revolution, however, with the storage sheds on the rooftop being rented out to poor families–a sort of sky-high slum.
 The Yacoubian became the sort of place that housed both squatters and bigwigs.